gurtatiLND/quiz_game/README.md

 ![Quiz](./src/assets/QuestionSS.png)

-*At the end you can see how many points you got on the round:*
+*At the end, you'll be able to view the total number of points you scored for the round.*

 ![EndQuiz](./src/assets/EndQuizSS.png)

-*You can start playing again.
-If you'd like to review the questions you got wrong you just need to click a button.
-The question you got wrong is marked in red, and the correct answer is marked in green:*
+*You have the option to resume playing.*

+*Simply click a button to access a review of the questions you answered incorrectly.
+The incorrect answers are highlighted in red, while the correct answers are highlighted in green.*

 ![ReviewQuestions](./src/assets/ReviewWrongAnswersSS.png)